Azure Benefits: 3 Business Benefits of Azure Cloud Services

 When it comes to Azure, ignorance is not bliss.
 With the steam that this cloud solution is gaining, we can’t let you remain in the dark any longer.
 Azure was named the leader in Gartner’s Public Cloud Storage Services for the second consecutive year and here’s a little insight into why that is.

 Designed for the modern business, the flexible Azure cloud platform allows small and medium sized businesses to build, deploy, and manage applications by leveraging the power of Microsoft’s global network of datacenters.
 The flexibility provides businesses with both Platform as a Service (PaaS) and Infrastructure as a Service (IaaS) capabilities.
-Azure is easily integrated with existing IT environments which allows businesses to leverage the power and scalability of a hybrid cloud IT infrastructure.
+Microsoft Azure cloud services are easily integrated with existing IT environments which allows businesses to leverage the power and scalability of a hybrid cloud IT infrastructure.

 Companies can launch both customer applications and internal apps in the cloud, easily via Microsoft Azure.
 The cloud environment allows businesses to quickly deploy applications in the cloud, which saves on infrastructure costs while reducing the hardware and maintenance burdens on in-house IT management.
 Additionally, the pay-as-you go pricing and scalability structure of Azure allows SMBs to better manage their IT budgets by only paying for what they need.